-Wrinkles that appear on the forehead are considered “dynamic” wrinkles, which means they’re formed by repeated muscle contractions, explains Adarsh Vijay Mudgil, MD, the medical director of New York’s Mudgil Dermatology.
-This muscle is referred to medically as the frontalis, which is responsible for lifting your eyebrows.
+Forehead wrinkles are considered “dynamic” wrinkles, which means they’re formed by repeated muscle contractions, explains Adarsh Vijay Mudgil, MD, the medical director of New York’s Mudgil Dermatology.
+This muscle that causes forehead wrinkles is referred to medically as the frontalis, which is responsible for lifting your eyebrows.

-Not to be the bearer of unfortunate wrinkle news, but forehead lines are something that everyone will deal with at some point.
+Not to be the bearer of unfortunate wrinkle news, but forehead wrinkles are something that everyone will deal with at some point.
 Consider them a small cost of living, smiling, laughing, furrowing your brow while reading a good book, lifting your eyes out of delight — of simply existing.
-Some do get these lines later in life due to a lucky genetic draw or by taking necessary precautions (more on that soon), while others are more prone to developing them earlier.
+(Not to mention, getting sun exposure.)
+Some people do get these forehead wrinkles later in life due to a lucky genetic draw or by taking necessary precautions (more on that soon), while others are more prone to developing them earlier.

 “People with heavy eyebrows often get deep lines on their forehead due to the exertion of this muscle,” notes Suzanne Friedler, MD, a clinical instructor of dermatology at Mount Sinai Medical Center.
-“Whether you have mild or deep forehead lines is usually genetically determined.
-However, spending lots of time in the sun or smoking will contribute to these lines deepening.”
+“Whether you have mild or deep forehead wrinkles is usually genetically determined.
+However, [lots of sun exposure] or smoking will contribute to these lines deepening.”

 As a general rule, forehead wrinkles can appear at any age, including as early as your late teens or early twenties — specifically in the case of those who forego SPF regularly — or as late as your forties or fifties.

 Genetics aside, there are some important ways you can delay forehead wrinkles, notes Jennifer Ahdout, MD, the director of dermatology at Beverly Hills’ Roxbury Institute.